Get Help Today(877) 648-4288

 What Is Ketamine?

-Ketamine started out as an anesthetic during the Vietnam War.
-Its nature as a sedative made people need fewer addictive painkillers, like Morphine.
+Ketamine started out as an Anesthetic during the Vietnam War.
+Its nature as a Sedative made people need fewer addictive Painkillers, like Morphine.
 It was later discovered that high doses of it could trigger auditory and visual hallucinations.
-While it has lost popularity as a regular painkiller in favor of Opioids, it is still used as surgical anesthesia and is being implemented in new ways to fight depression.
-It has also become popular as an illicit party drug for being a sedative and hallucinogenic.
-Ketamine has also been extensively used as a “date-rape drug” due to its ability to incapacitate and distort the perception of women.
+While it has lost popularity as a regular Painkiller in favor of Opioids, it is still used as surgical Anesthesia and is being implemented in new ways to fight depression.
+It has also become popular for illicit use due to its status as both a Sedative and a Hallucinogen.
+Ketamine has also been extensively used in sexual assault due to its ability to incapacitate and distort the perception of women.
 It goes by several names on the street, including:

 - Special K

 - Cat Valium

 Reach out to a treatment provider and learn how you can create the life you want.

 Effects Of Ketamine

 While Ketamine is still used for surgeries on animals and people, it has become more popular for recreational use.
 Its Hallucinogenic effects have made it a drug of choice at raves, parties, and concerts.
 Much like Ecstasy, people use it as part of the experience.
 Even small amounts of it can cause: